British Motor merchant

 During the next night the wind dropped and about midnight there was a heavy rain followed by a light breeze.
 At daylight on 3 June the master could only see the chief officer’s boat on their port bow.
 Meanwhile the motor launch was sighted by the Torvanger (Master Leif Danielsen) which went alongside, but the occupants told the master that they did not wish to leave their boat after learning that she was bound for Capetown and reported there were three more lifeboats not far away.
 They were quite sure to reach land safely, so the Norwegians gave them some more petrol and proceeded.
 Shortly thereafter Torvanger encountered the chief officer’s boat, but they too wished to proceed after only 15 minutes alongside, so the Norwegian ship headed towards the nearby lifeboat with the master of Mattawin, who also declined to be taken aboard and only took some bread and cigarettes when supplies were offered.
 However, soon after this boat left the master of Torvanger hailed it to return alongside and told them that his officers and crew had insisted on picking up the survivors and returning to New York, as they did not wish to proceed without an escort after already having rescued survivors from two other ships sunk by U-boats – the Polyphemus and Norland – in less than 48 hours.
 So the Torvanger picked up the master, 22 crew members, four gunners and five passengers from the two closest lifeboats, which were also hoisted aboard and then tried to locate the motor launch again, but it became very hazy.
 The survivors only asked to be taken to Cape Cod, where they would land in their own boats, owing to engine trouble the Norwegian master decided to go into Halifax.
 At noon on 4 June the ship met convoy BX-22 en route from Boston to Halifax and kept ahead of it until reaching the harbor later that day, where the survivors were landed together with their lifeboats.
 Torvanger made repairs and continued her voyage to Capetown two weeks later, but did reach her destination as she was sunk by U-84 (Horst Uphoff) west of the Azores on 23 June.

-The 14 crew members, two gunners and four passengers in the lifeboat in charge of the second engineer made landfall at Nauset Beach, Massachusetts and were taken to Eastham on 5 June 1942.
-USCGC General Greene (WPC 140) picked up the 15 crew members, one gunner and three passengers in the third officer’s boat and brought them into Nantucket, Rhode Island on 7 June 1942.
+The 14 crew members, two gunners and four passengers in the lifeboat in charge of the second engineer made landfall at Nauset Beach, Massachusetts and were taken to Eastham on 5 June.
+USCGC General Greene (WPC 140) picked up the 15 crew members, one gunner and three passengers in the third officer’s boat, brought them first to Nantucket, Massachusetts on 7 June and then to Newport, Rhode Island the next day.
 One crew member had been injured during the sinking and two had swollen feet by exposure in lifeboat, so they were taken to the US Marine Hospital at Brighton, Massachusetts.

 If you can help us with any additional information on this vessel then please contact us.